CroatianMeteorNetwork/CMN-codes/README.md

   Enable any key to have unique events on being pressed once or being held down longer for Tkinter.

+  * ## scalarsNvectors4numpy

+  Decorator which enables to call 2 different functions depending on the argument type: First function will be called if the argument is an array-like object, the second one will be called if the argument is a scalar.

   * ## HMM_radio2txt

   Converting WAV files to *.txt format